-See these historical Broadway shows for back-to-school season
+See these Broadway shows for back-to-school season

 Summer is now winding to a close, and it's almost time for kids to go back to school.
 But just because school is starting up again doesn't mean you can't still take them to the theatre.
-This fall, there are plenty of shows that aren't just entertaining, but educational.
-They will teach you and your youngsters a thing or two about real-life historical figures, and with electrifying performances and catchy songs, students won't feel like they're sitting through yet another long lecture.
+This season, there are plenty of shows that aren't just entertaining, but they'll put students in the back-to-school mindset.

 Any student learning about European history will no doubt hear about British King Henry VIII, the father of Queen Elizabeth I who had six wives.
 The musical Six is about those wives, who each sing energetic pop songs about their lives and what it was like to be married to a king (hint: it's not all gowns and giant ruffles).
 Besides telling you about their relationships with Henry, though, they also share what their lives were like beyond him.
 You will leave humming the songs, and you won't even need that "divorced, beheaded, died, divorced, beheaded, survived" rhyme to remember which wife is which.